Warning, borrowing money also costs money.

 The financial crisis in Europe

 The findings are undeniable: unemployment in Europe today reaches nearly 11% of the active population, a record.
-Every month, at the current rate of job losses, nearly 200,000 more unemployed are added.
-In France, for example, about 1,500 people lose their jobs every day…
+Each month, at the current rate of job losses, nearly 200,000 more unemployed are added.
+In France, for example, nearly 1,500 people lose their jobs every day…

-Coupled with this, it should be added that many European countries as well as the entire Europe are in recession, meaning that growth has been negative for at least two consecutive quarters.
+Coupled with this, it should be added that many European countries as well as the whole of Europe are in recession, meaning that growth has been negative for at least two consecutive quarters.
 Greece, for example, has been in recession for more than 5 years…

 Origin of the crisis

-There are three origins to this major financial crisis that began in 2008:
+Three origins of this major financial crisis that began in 2008 must be distinguished:

-• Poor management of public finances: indeed, the sovereign debts of the member countries of Europe increase every year.
+• Poor management of public finances: indeed, the sovereign debts of the member countries of Europe increase each year.
 For many countries, this public debt reaches nearly 100% of GDP.
 Some countries like Italy and Greece have public deficits of more than 120% of GDP.
-The origin of these deficits lies in the weakness of public revenues compared to the operating costs of the states.
+The origin of these deficits lies in the weakness of public revenues compared to the cost of running the states.
 In summary, European countries spend too much.
 They live beyond their means.

-• Financial speculation by banks: many banks – and virtually all banks – speculated with the poor financial health of the southern member states of the economic union.
-They massively bought bonds from countries in difficulty whose securities offered significant returns, notably Greek debt securities.
+• Financial speculation by banks: many banks – and so to speak all banks – speculated with the poor financial health of the member states of the southern Economic Union.
+They massively bought bonds from countries in difficulty whose securities offered in return significant returns, notably Greek debt securities.
 Unfortunately, these banks never imagined that a country could go bankrupt and default.
-However, this is what happened to Greece and to save this country, it was necessary to grant it gigantic reductions on its public debts.
-In other words, holders of Greek bonds saw their claims reduced by nearly 70%, which once again pushed banks, holding these securities, to the brink of bankruptcy.
-This is exactly what happened to Cyprus, which massively held Greek paper.
+Yet this is what happened to Greece and to save this country, it was necessary to grant it gigantic reductions on its public debts.
+In other words, holders of Greek bonds saw their claims reduced by nearly 70%, which once again precipitated banks holding these securities to the brink of bankruptcy.
+This is exactly what happened to Cyprus, which held a massive amount of Greek paper.

 Consequences